Posted on 24 Jul 2024

 4. Lodge your claim form

 Once you’ve filed, you may be eligible for ‘provisional payments’ while the insurer assesses your claim.
-These provide basic cover for lost wages and medical expenses, usually beginning seven days after you inform the insurer about your injury.
+These provide basic cover for lost wages and medical expenses, usually beginning seven days after you tell the insurer about your injury.

-In NSW, for example, provisional payments cover:
+In NSW, for example, your workers comp provisional payments cover:

 • Up to 12 weeks of lost income.